JieyuWu/ToyotaMod/SSH.md

 64 bytes from 192.168.2.1: icmp_seq=1 ttl=64 time=13.899 ms
 ```

-4) Under a Linux, MAC machine or PuTTY environment, use the command:
+4) Under a Unix/Linux, macOS terminal or PuTTY environment, use the command:

 ```
 $ssh root@<IP address of comma two> -p 8022 -i key.pem